webxos/macroslow/docs/mcp_for_jupyter_notebooks.md

-## Comprehensive Guide to MCP Toolkits for Jupyter Notebook Powerhouse Integration
+## Comprehensive Guide to MCP Toolkits for Jupyter Notebooks

 *MACROSLOW 2025*